-Having a good OBDII scan tool with ABS (Anti lock Brake System) is a must-have to troubleshoot today’s vehicle problems.
-There are many OBDII scan tools available from low cost to high-end units.
+Having a good OBDII scan tool with ABS (Anti lock Brake System) is a nice thing to have while troubleshooting vehicle problems.
+There are many OBDII scan tools available from low-cost to high-end units.

-Everyone will have a different need from a scan tool.
-For example a DIY mechanic will not have the need of a expensive top-end unit like a busy shop mechanic would need.
+Everyone will have a different requirement from an automotive scan tool.
+For example a DIY mechanic will not have the need of an expensive top-end unit like a busy shop mechanic.

 There are also many units that will give the engine codes for troubleshooting but most will not give codes for the ABS system.

-Below is our picks for OBD 2 scan tools that give codes for engine malfunctions well as ABS and SRS.
+Below is our picks for OBDII scan tools that give codes for engine malfunctions as well as ABS and SRS information.

-As always be sure to read reviews on Amazon or elsewhere to be sure a unit is a good fit for you.
+As always be sure to read reviews on Amazon, Forums, or elsewhere to be sure a unit is a good fit for you.

 The Autel AL619 is popular scan tool that gives engine, SRS Airbag Faults, and ABS codes.

-The display and menu has a nice layout making it easy to navigate around.
+The menu has a nice layout making it easy to navigate around.